 80% AMI: $34,950 $39,950 $44,950 $49,900 $53,900 $57,900 $61,900 $65,900

-To view a table for showing income limits for all counties in the Bloomington Solarize territory, click here.
+To view a table for showing income limits for all counties in the Solarize Bloomington territory, click here.
+Income guidelines will be updated as new information becomes available, but until then, 2018 data will remain in effect.

 All recipients will be required to provide volunteer hours to help further the mission of ISFA.
-For some, this will mean actually helping to install panels on their own home and others’ (training will be provided).
+This includes helping to install panels on their own home and others’ (training will be provided).
 Other tasks include helping with outreach and publicity, recruiting and managing volunteers, weatherizing homes, and performing site assessments.
-Because this is a new program, the first several participants will help us determine reasonable expectations for hours and tasks.

 The goal of Solar for All is to help as many households as possible “go solar.”
 Therefore, we ask that participants contribute as much as they are able to their own solar installations.
-Since the solar equipment will be donated and installations will be done primarily by volunteers, each installation could cost as little as $1,000 – $1,500 (for permits, array design, electrical work, and consultation with solar contractors).
-If needed, and as funds allow, SFA will pay all or part of those additional costs with the understanding that the homeowner will repay the organization in monthly installments equivalent to (or less than) their utility bill savings, for a specified amount of time.
 Details will be determined on a case-by-case basis.